What It Feels Like To Be A Plus-Sized Member Of The Cast Of Chicago

 Your Weight Does Not Define Your Worth Photo by Tasha Gorel

 When I first arrived at rehearsals for The 25th Anniversary National Tour of Chicago, I was a little shell-shocked.
-I didn’t know the long history of sexy sleek bodies that traditionally grace this show’s stages.
+I didn’t know the long history of sexy, sleek bodies that traditionally grace this show’s stages.
 As I looked around, my first day of school jitters became full-blown anxiety as every long-legged, six-pack-sculpted, perfect body stretched and posed before me.
 Did I belong here?
 Had there been a mistake?
+I traveled back an emotional timeline; years of body acceptance and progress felt like it was disappearing.

-I traveled back an emotional timeline; years of body acceptance progress felt like it was disappearing.
 During my first fitting, they put me in the traditional suit jacket and slacks that all the previous Matron “Mama” Mortons had worn, and my heart shattered.
 It was not flattering at all.
 They put a corset on me, and let’s just say the hours in my hourglass were not cooperating.

-But the Costume Supervisor, Erin was incredibly kind; she listened to me and made me feel heard.
+But the Costume Supervisor, Erin, was incredibly kind; she listened to me and made me feel heard.
 She even went to the New York design team and asked if we could change the slacks to a more flattering skirt, but that was a no. The suit is iconic, and it means so much to the character.
 They told us that Mama is a businesswoman who wears the suit as a reflection of such.

 Erin was determined to help me, though.
 She became my costume savior by making the pants into gauchos, which were waaaaaay more flattering.
 She gave me a (very sexy) lacy bralette, expanded the jacket, and then voila!
 The suit looked pretty good on me.
 I could do this, I thought.